-- Corporate Manager Internal Audit and Data Protection who leads the Information Governance team that develops the overall information policy and assurance framework, provides advice, guidance and training for staff, and monitors compliance - Senior Information Risk Owner Assistant Director Corporate Resources with overall responsibility for the organisation's information risk policy - Data Protection Officer responsible for overseeing data protection strategy and ensuring compliance with legislative requirements - Information Governance Officer Provides a comprehensive advice service to Babergh and Mid Suffolk District Councils in respect of Data Management, Freedom of Information, Environmental Information Regulations and Data Protection issues
+- Corporate Manager Internal Audit and Data Protection who leads the Information Governance team that develops the overall information policy and assurance framework, provides advice, guidance and training for staff, and monitors compliance. - Senior Information Risk Owner Assistant Director Corporate Resources with overall responsibility for the organisation's information risk policy - Data Protection Officer responsible for overseeing data protection strategy and ensuring compliance with legislative requirements. - Information Governance Officer Provides a comprehensive advice service to Babergh and Mid Suffolk District Councils in respect of Data Management, Freedom of Information, Environmental Information Regulations and Data Protection issues

 The Councils also have an informal network of representatives across the organisation who promote and encourage best practice within their service areas on information management.
 They also act as the liaison officers for their service areas for the processing of Freedom of Information (FOI), Environmental Information Regulations (EIR) requests and maintaining and updating their datasets in the Information Asset Register.
 Training for them is provided on an ongoing basis.

-Advice and guidance relating to different aspects of information governance is available on the Councils' intranet and Internet, and bespoke advice is available for members and staff from the Information Governance Officer.
+Advice and guidance relating to different aspects of information governance is available on the Councils' intranet and internet, and bespoke advice is available for members and staff from the Information Governance Officer.

-The Information Governance Officer also works closely with colleagues from other Suffolk local authorities and other partners, e.g. through the Suffolk Office of Data & Analytics (SODA), to ensure that information can be shared safely and appropriately between organisations.
+The Information Governance Officer also works closely with colleagues from other Suffolk local authorities and partners via the Suffolk Information Governance Group and the Suffolk Office of Data Analytics (SODA) to ensure that information can be shared safely and appropriately between organisations with a consistent approach to data protection being followed across the Suffolk Local Authorities.

-Information governance has assumed a higher profile than ever before since the implementation of new data protection legislation which came into force in May 2018, the Councils continue to drive improvements to data security, handling and information requests.
+Information governance continues to hold a higher profile than ever before since the implementation of new data protection legislation which came into force in May 2018, the Councils continue to drive improvements to data security, handling and information requests.